 Reptiles and amphibians

-Reptiles and amphibians are ectothermic or cold-blooded, which means that their body temperature relies on external sources, as detailed by the editors of Encyclopaedia Britannica.
+Reptiles and amphibians are ectothermic or cold-blooded, which means that their body temperature relies on external sources, as detailed by Encyclopaedia Britannica.

 With that in mind, if the temperature of your home is higher than normal, then your pet snake or lizard could suffer in the hot conditions.